hertz-contrib/sse/README.md

 ### Chat Server (examples/chat)
-- an in-memory chat server that push new messages to clients using server-sent events.
+- A chat server that push new messages to clients using server-sent events.
 It supports both direct and broadcast messaging.
 1. Run `exmaples/chat/main.go` to start server.
 2. Send a get request to `/chat/sse`.
 ```bash